ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 between what you type and what the controllers transmit can be complicated.

-A find a file that either can't be
+A particular file that either can't be

 TTL Details